45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

-This is a member of the mint family with characteristic square stems and a fragrant leaf and flower.
+This member of the mint family has characteristic square stems and a fragrant leaf and flower.
 Like many other mints, catmint is a vigorous grower that can spread rapidly by self-seeding.
 Once established, it tolerates dry soils and full sun and is not bothered by deer or rabbits.

 Catmint blooms anytime from late spring through early fall.
 The flowers are small and tubular, light purple, and bloom along tall spikes.
-The leaves are pale green, have a slightly quilted texture, and are covered with soft fine hairs making them slightly soft to the touch.
+The leaves are pale green, have a slightly quilted texture, and are covered with soft fine hairs that make them slightly soft to the touch.

 Creeping Thyme